nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 #### Implement code to throw various errors from the AWS Lambda Function in the **repos/Process/PlateDetected/Function.cs** file

-83. In your AWS Cloud9 IDE, locate the **repos/Process/PlateDetected/Function.cs** Lambda function and open it in the IDE
+83. In your AWS Cloud9 IDE, locate the **repos/Process/platedetected/src/main/java/com/twelvefactor/platedetected/App.java** Lambda function and open it in the IDE
 84. Locate each of the `TODO:` items in the file.
 Your task here is to throw an exception at each of the points errors are detected, and return the application-specific error objects as specified in the source code.
 Each of the error types have been provided as objects defined in the `Functions.cs`.
 You simply need to use the `throw` statement to return a newly instantiated object of the various error types.
 When your code returns these objects, the state machine will be able to make branching logic decisions accordingly.
 Each of the `TODO` items specifies the types you need to pass to the `state mechine`, and where appropriate, you can use the related `message` variable and `context.Logger.LogLine` statements as inspiration for the error message content to construct the error objects with.
 For example, search for `TODO: Return 'errorInsufficientCredit' error`.
 The source code looks like this:

-      ```csharp
-      else
+      ```java
+      if (credit > payload.charge) {
+            // charge the customer
+            logger.info("Charging the customer");
+            chargeCustomer(payload.numberPlate.numberPlateString, credit, payload.charge);
-      {
+        } else {
-          string message = "Driver for number plate " + payload.numberPlate.numberPlateString + "(" + document["ownerFirstName"] + ")" + document["ownerLastName"] + ") has insufficient credit (" + document["credit"] + ") for a charge of " + payload.charge;
+            String msg = String.format("Driver for number plate %s has insufficient credit %.2f for a charge of %d",

-          context.Logger.LogLine(message);
+                    payload.numberPlate.numberPlateString,
+                    credit,payload.charge);
+            logger.error(msg);
             /////////////////////////////////////////////////////////////
             //
-          // TODO: Return 'errorInsufficientCredit' error
+            // TODO: Throw 'InsufficientCreditError' exception
             //
             /////////////////////////////////////////////////////////////
         }
       ```

-      You need to replace the `TODO` section with `throw new InsufficientCreditError(message);` to direct the state machine to be able to handle the error condition for *InsufficientCredit*.
-Note that the `errorInsufficientCredit` object is constructed with a string parameter that is used as a message or reason for the error being returned.
-Be sure to implement the correct error names based on the conditions as stated in the source code `TODO` sections, otherwise the state machine logic will not make sense later.
+      You need to replace the `TODO` section with `throw new InsufficientCreditError(msg);` to direct the state machine to be able to handle the error condition for *InsufficientCredit*.
+Note that the `InsufficientCreditError` extends the RuntimeException and takes a string parameter that is used as a message or reason for the error being returned.
+Be sure to implement the correct error/exception names based on the conditions as stated in the source code `TODO` sections, otherwise the state machine logic will not make sense later.

-      **Note:** If you get stuck and want to skip coding this function by hand, you will find a finished version of the full file at **Process/PlateDetected/Function.full**.
-To use it, simply replace the contents of **Process/PlateDetected/Function.cs** with the contents of **Process/PlateDetected/Function.full**.
-You can also use **Process/PlateDetected/Function.full** as inspiration if you get stuck.
+      **Note:** If you get stuck and want to skip coding this function by hand, you will find a finished version of the full file at **Process/platedetected/full-completed-code.txt**.
+To use it, simply replace the contents of **repos/Process/platedetected/src/main/java/com/twelvefactor/platedetected/App.java** with the contents of **Process/platedetected/full-completed-code.txt**.
+You can also use **full-completed-code.txt** as inspiration if you get stuck.

+      **Pro Tip:** Read up on the enhanced DynamoDB [here](https://aws.amazon.com/blogs/developer/introducing-enhanced-dynamodb-client-in-the-aws-sdk-for-java-v2/) which hugely simplifies DynamoDB operations.
+This enhanced DynamoDB module provides a more idiomatic code authoring experience.
+You can now integrate applications with Amazon DynamoDB using an adaptive API that allows you to execute database operations directly with the data classes your application already works with.
+What changes would you make to the `getItem(request)` operations in this code base to make use of the enhanced features?

-85. After making all the changes, save the **repos/Process/PlateDetected/Function.cs** file in the AWS Cloud9 IDE.
+85. After making all the changes, save the **repos/Process/platedetected/src/main/java/com/twelvefactor/platedetected/App.java** file in the AWS Cloud9 IDE.

 #### Deploy the changes using CI/CD